-German Authorities Arrest Three in Illegal Streaming Network Raid
+German Authorities Arrest Three in Illegal IPTV Raid

 In a significant crackdown on piracy, German authorities have arrested three individuals believed to be operating a large illegal streaming service.